55 pages • 1 hour read

 “Whenever it felt the friendly tickle of that paintbrush in Grace’s hand.
 That was the moment at which, you might say, the house began to wake up.
 Just like people, houses go to sleep if bored, and things had been boring at Briarwood House for so long.”

 This comment comes from Briarwood House itself.
 Grace’s urge to “feed and fix” extends to inanimate objects as well.
 The bilious green walls of the hallway are her first target to fix.
-In this quote, the house describes a tactile sensation, establishing its sentience.

 By Kate Quinn